 Frost-nipped tissues may tingle and ache as they warm back up, but they won’t have suffered any permanent damage.
 But numb skin may prevent you from realizing that continued exposure is leading to the more serious damage of frostbite, which, in its most severe form can lead to blistering, infection, nerve damage, and eventually even the death of the body parts involved.

-Caution: Never rub or massage nipped/frostbitten skin, and don’t soak affected areas in hot water.
+Caution: Never rub or massage nipped/frostbitten skin, and do NOT soak hands, feet, or affected areas in hot water.
 Instead, warm the frostbitten areas gradually.
 Wrap them in warm coverings, holding them under warm (not hot) water for 15-20 minutes.
 If the feeling doesn’t return within 15-20 minutes, or if you experience serious pain, redness or blistering, seek immediate medical attention.

 Photo credit: Ankxiteatr/Shutterstock